-When you work from home, you're likely flying solo most of the time.
-This can create feelings of isolation and loneliness, and can often have a hurt your health and productivity.
+When you work from home, you're likely flying solo most of the time - this may be why 20% of managers say their top workplace concern is employee loneliness.
+Being alone can create feelings of isolation and loneliness and can often hurt your health and productivity.
 It's important to build in time for social interaction, even if it isn't in-person.

-Schedule a virtual coffee with a coworker or join a Slack community to socialize with other people who share similar interests as you.
-If you need even more inspiration, check out these tips to combat the work from home loneliness you might be feeling.
+To combat these feelings, schedule a virtual coffee with a coworker or join a Slack community to socialize with other people who share similar interests as you.
+If you need even more inspiration, check out these tips to combat the work-from-home loneliness you might be feeling.

 If you work in a city, you've likely experienced the hassle of commuting.
 Whether you're taking public transportation or stuck in traffic, your mind might wander and think about all the other things you could be doing during your commute time.
-Studies have shown that commuting negatively impacts health and happiness.
+Studies have shown that commuting negatively impacts health and happiness - and in 2023, 33% of workers reported commuting 31-45 minutes (one way) every day.
 When you work from home, not only will you have more free time in your day, you're likely to see an improvement in your well-being too.

 Pros, location freedom, no commute, time to spend with my people, in community, enjoying hobbies.
 Personal experience, better Comms, more intentional focus on trust.— Rose Barrett 🌹🍀 (@RemoteRose) January 7, 2020